On this page

 The Council is responsible for determining if a permit should be granted for the redevelopment.

-As part of this process, the application will be ‘advertised’ under the provisions of the Planning and Environment Act, 1987, and Council will soon write to adjoining landowners and occupiers at the start of the advertising period.
-The application is required to be advertised for a 28 days, before a decision can be made.
+As part of this process, the application was ‘advertised' for 14 days under the provisions of the Planning and Environment Act, 1987, and Council wrote to adjoining landowners and occupiers.

 An ‘advertised’ application is a planning permit application that is on exhibition for public viewing.
 Written comments can be submitted to Council for their consideration prior to making a determination on the application.

-Once Council commences advertising, a copy of the application (plans, elevations and supporting reports) will be available on Council’s online register.
+A copy of the application (plans, elevations and supporting reports) is available on Council’s online register.

 Council’s website will provide details of the progress of the application, and of any relevant public meetings.